dochy-ksti/munyorunyoru/readme.md

 That's more robust, but If you want to make an item have multiple subitems, basically you need to employ child items(or make a custom parser).

-The fourth indentation level is the example for it, although they are not needed for the Pokemon data.
+The fourth indentation level is the example for it, although they are not needed for this Pokemon data.
 ```
 		FlutterMane Fairy ChoiceSpecs H148A-(0)B100C188D4S+68 MoonBlast ShadowBall DrainingKiss PerishSong | ability Protosynthesis
 			>Item